goldentree1/node-metocean/README.md

 try {
     const data = await m.getPointTimeSeries({
         points: [{ lat: -37.82, lon: 174.89 }],
-        time: { from: new Date(), repeat: 10 },
+        time: { from: new Date(), repeat: 3 },
         variables: ['cloud.cover']
     });

-    //Print 'cloud.cover' if request/response successful.
+    //Print 'cloud.cover' if request/response successful e.g:
-    console.log(data.variables['cloud.cover']?.data);
+    //@example[0.56, 0.78]"
+    console.log(data.variables['wave.height']?.data); // [0.56, 0.59, 0.71]
 } catch (err) {

+    if(err instanceof MetOceanUnauthorizedError){
+        //unauthorised: probably a bad api key (status 401) }

-    if(err instanceof MetOceanIllegalArgumentError){
+    if(err instanceof MetOceanNotFoundError){
-        //... handle a bad input here
+        //not found error (status 404)
     }

+    if(err instanceof MetOceanInputError){
+        //indicates incorrect user input (all other 4XX status codes) }

-    if(err instanceof MetOceanRequestError){
+    if(err instanceof MetOceanServerError){
-        //... handle a bad http code here console.log(err.httpStatusCode);
+        //server errors (all http status 5XX codes)
     }

-    if(!(err instanceof MetOceanError)){
+    if(err instanceof MetOceanError){
+        //Any of the above MetOcean errors can also simply be idenrtified by their err.httpStatusCode. console.log(err.httpStatusCode);
+        //The error list provides helpful error messages from the api console.log(err.errorList.toString());
+    }else{
-        //... handle a networking error here
+        //Not a MetOcean error - probably a networking error (4XX and 5XX) }
-    }

     console.error(err);
 }
 ```

-## To do
- - add support for /variables endpoint.
- - add support for /models endpoint.
- - write tests

 ## Contribution
 Contributions to this package are welcome.
 Please open an issue to discuss any changes, bugs or improvements you would like to make.
+Suggestions are welcome.

+### Current todo
+ - add support for /variables endpoint.
+ - add support for /models endpoint.
+ - write (better) tests

 ## License
 [MIT License](https://github.com/goldentree1/node-metocean/blob/main/LICENSE).